 About the College of Engineering

 The University of Texas at Arlington’s College of Engineering has emerged as one of the most comprehensive engineering programs in North Texas and the nation.
-It offers nine baccalaureate, 14 master’s, and nine doctoral degree programs, and its graduate school was ranked by U.S. News and World Report as one of the best in the nation.
+It offers 10 baccalaureate, 14 master’s, and nine doctoral degree programs, and its graduate school was ranked by U.S. News and World Report as one of the best in the nation.

 With more than 6,000 students and 24,000 alumni, the College of Engineering is the fourth-largest in Texas, providing the local, regional, and national workforce with motivated and highly skilled graduates.
 The University recently invested $160 million to construct an additional 295,000 square feet of engineering facilities.
-This brings the college’s total footprint to 417,359 square feet in more than 16 buildings, including the new 234,000-square-foot Engineering Research Building.
+This brings the college’s total footprint to 417,359 square feet in seven buildings, including the new 234,000-square-foot Engineering Research Building.

 With a commitment to creating viable solutions to today’s most pressing problems, the College of Engineering is helping to propel UT Arlington toward its goal of becoming a national research university.